 - An opportunity to introduce yourself to the Air Force

-- Prior to 35th birthday (although they can sign a waiver)
+- You must apply prior to your 35th birthday (although they can sign a waiver for older applicants)

 - Finishing medical school by 39 years old

-- Applying to military matching before the civilian MD/DO matches and applying concurrently as well
+- HPSP recipients apply to the military match before the civilian MD/DO matches and apply concurrently as well.

 - Applying for 1-2 specialties

-- 15% who don’t match do internship year and reapply on the match
+- 15% who don’t match do internship year and reapply to the match next year.

-- Reapplying the 2nd time and not matching results to a GMO tour (flight surgeon)
+- Reapplying the 2nd time and not matching results in a GMO tour (flight surgeon).

 It might not be for everyone, but you won’t know until you start looking into it and ask questions.
-This could open up a whole different career for you as you’re touching lives not only in the US but around the world.
+This could open up a whole different career for you, as you’ll be touching lives not only in the US but around the world.

 Links and Other Resources:

-Listen to Ryan on the Lost in PreMed Podcast as he talks a little about this topic
+- Listen to Ryan talk about this subject on the Lost in Premed Podcast